Skip to main content

 Save the Children is a charity you can trust.
 Read more about our nonprofit ratings and how we use your donation so you can give with confidence that you're helping children in times of crisis.

-Gang Violence in Haiti: What to Know About the Escalating Violence
+Armed Groups in Haiti: What to Know About the Escalating Violence

-Children living in areas impacted by gang violence are also at risk of armed recruitment and sexual violence.
+Children living in areas impacted by this violence are also at risk of armed recruitment and sexual violence.
 Critical health and social services are teetering on the edge of collapse.
 Most health facilities are inaccessible due to the violence, leaving thousands of families and children without healthcare services.

 Save the Children has a long history of responding to conflicts and natural disasters in Haiti.
 Today, amid challenging conditions, Save the Children is working around the clock to support children who are trapped in a deadly cycle of violence, poverty and hunger.